jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Only checks adult prices, if only have child prices in an order it may not work.
 I don't have kids, so can not check.
 1. It should handle orders made by other people in your party (works in my partners account for what I booked)
 1. May not handle all orders correcty.
-1. Prices of internet and beverage are per day, this code needs to divide by the length of your cruise.
-If you buy a partial package, it may not work correctly.
+1. Prices of internet and beverage are per day, this code divides by the length of your cruise.
+If you buy a partial package, this logic may not work correctly.
 1. If other prices are per day, it will not work.
-Let me know what other things are not calculating correctly
+Let me know what other things are not calculating correctly.
 1. Please double check that the price is lower before you rebook!